-You can mail your tax payment along with return directly to the IRS, and you can use this option if you are paying at the same time as you are filing for an extension on Form 4868 or Form 7004.
+You can mail your tax payment and return directly to the IRS, and you can use this option if you're paying at the same time as you're filing for an extension on Form 4868 or Form 7004.

-If you are filing your taxes using Form 1040, you will need to complete and attach the payment voucher, Form 1040-V, to your payment.
-If you are mailing in your payment, be sure to address it to U.S. Treasury (or United States Treasury), and include the business Tax ID Number or your Social Security Number on the check.
+Be sure to address your payment to the U.S. Treasury (or United States Treasury) if you're mailing it in, and include the business Tax ID Number or your Social Security Number on the check.